jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The wave equation in spacetime.md

 ###### _proof sketch:_

-The harmonic property can be verified by differentiating under the integral sign (which is justified for functions in the [[Fourier Analysis --- math-139/notes/The Fourier transform in Euclidean space|Schwartz class]]).
+The harmonic property can be verified by differentiating under the integral sign (which is justified for functions in the [[Fourier analysis --- math-139/notes/The Fourier transform in Euclidean space|Schwartz class]]).

-The initial conditions follow by [[Fourier Analysis --- math-139/notes/The Fourier transform in Euclidean space|Fourier inversion]] on $\mathbb{R}^d$ (where differentiating under the integral sign is needed for the second one).
+The initial conditions follow by [[Fourier analysis --- math-139/notes/The Fourier transform in Euclidean space|Fourier inversion]] on $\mathbb{R}^d$ (where differentiating under the integral sign is needed for the second one).

 Uniqueness, once again, requires us to use "conservation of energy".
 That is, we show that the "total energy" defined as
 $$
 E(t) = \int_{\mathbb{R}^d} \left\lvert  \frac{ \partial u }{ \partial t }   \right\rvert ^{2} +  \left\lvert  \frac{ \partial u }{ \partial x_{1} }  \right\rvert^{2} + \dots + \left\lvert  \frac{ \partial u }{ \partial x_{n} }   \right\rvert^{2} \, dx
 $$
 is a constant function in time.
-It follows by applying [[Fourier Analysis --- math-139/notes/The Fourier transform in Euclidean space|Plancherel's theorem]] to the $t$ and $x_{i}$ parts separately.
+It follows by applying [[Fourier analysis --- math-139/notes/The Fourier transform in Euclidean space|Plancherel's theorem]] to the $t$ and $x_{i}$ parts separately.
 Then using the fact that
 $$
 \lvert a \cos \alpha + b \sin \alpha \rvert^{2} + \lvert - a\sin\alpha + b \cos \alpha \rvert ^{2} = \lvert a \rvert ^{2} + \lvert b \rvert ^{2}
 $$